Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 4

 * Water.
-* If you don't have 150 wood, chop up to 150 wood.
+* If you do not have 150 wood, chop up to 150 wood.
 (Remember to take your Scythe while chopping to clear grass.)
   * This is because we will need 2 more chests and a scarecrow over the next 2 days.
 * Empty your inventory.
 * Craft a Chest and take it with you.
 * Go to the mountain lake.
 The best spot to fish is casting rightwards while standing next to the fence at the bottom of the screen.
 Place the chest three tiles behind you.
   * For reference, see [the pathing infographic](https://stardewvalleywiki.com/mediawiki/images/e/e2/Pathing-Mountain.jpg) on the wiki.
 * Fish until 1:00 AM.
 Fill your inventory with any gems, ore, coal, and the most expensive fish.
-  * Don't leave your rod in the chest in case it rains.
+  * You can leave your Fiberglass Rod in the chest unless it is going to rain tomorrow.
 * Go home.
 * Ship gems + fish.
   * Save any [Chubs](https://stardewvalleywiki.com/Chub) for eating.